Martin Lewis shares ‘hacks and tips’ for last-minute Christmas shopping

 “So, do a budget – a list of what you need and can afford to buy – and stick to it.
 Don’t let discounts target your spending impulses.
 Then, methodically use the tips below to buy what you plan to with less hassle and cost.”

 Analysis by discount-finding site VoucherCodes recently found that Brits are set to spend £3.43bn across the pre-Christmas weekend, up 12.8 per cent from last year.
-They found that 49.6m people are set to shop this weekend, with over 36 million of them heading for the high street.
+They found that 49.6 million people are set to shop this weekend, with over 36 million of them heading for the high street.

 Abandon basket – and wait for a discount